ziyadmangalasseri/learn.Java-Script/README.md

 - **Scope Chaining** → Checking your room’s backpack, then the parent’s, up to the main house, to find an item.

 ---

-## 📚 Further Learning

-### ✅ Try It Out
-Write a simple JavaScript program with nested functions and log variables from different scopes to see scope chaining in action.

-### ✅ Explore Closures
-Learn how lexical environments enable **closures**, where functions "remember" their outer scope’s variables.

 ---